 BMO schedule

-The BMO affects a small area of the WNEPSP, within approximately 150m of the Woodland and Scrub of the Wonthaggi Bushland Reserve adjacent to the western boundary of the PSP area.
+The BMO affects a small area of the PSP, within approximately 150m of the Woodland and Scrub of the Wonthaggi Bushland Reserve adjacent to the western boundary of the PSP area.

 As future dwellings and other buildings are to be located where a BAL-12.5 construction standard (or BAL-LOW) can be achieved (i.e. providing setbacks for future buildings from unmanaged vegetation, such that radiant heat impacting upon the buildings can be expected to be below 12.5kW/m2), it is considered that the small area of future residential development that would be affected by the BMO will be suitable for application of the existing BMO1 schedule in the Bass Coast Planning Scheme.

-This potential BMO1 area in the WNEPSP is shown in Map 9.
+This potential BMO1 area in the PSP is shown in Map 10 of the Addendum to the Bushfire Development Report.
 It is considered appropriate for BMO1 coverage as:

 The bushfire hazard in the Wonthaggi Bushland Reserve will remain, and require a planning response, following development of the precinct;